BLS-CSC/bls-csc.github.io/acsl/computer-number-systems.md

 Before we talk about how computer numbers work, we have to talk about how our base-10 numbers work, something you may have forgotten a long time ago.

 Take a number like 1531.
-We can break down this numbers as follows:
+We can break down this number as follows:

 $$ 1*10^3 + 5*10^2 + 3*10^1 + 1*10^0 $$

 Each digit is simply a weight multiplied by the power of some *base*.
-Since our base is 10, we have 10 digits, from 0-9, and we can represent every integer this way.
+Since our base is 10, we have 10 digits, from 0-9, and we multiply each digit by a power of ten.

+This way, we can represent every integer!

 ## Base 2

-Base 2, or binary, is a system with only two digits: 0 and 1.
-Each digit is multiplied by a power of two.
+Base 2, or binary, is a system with only two digits: 0 and 1, off and on.
+Each digit is multiplied by a power of two and added to create a number.

 For example, we can convert 27 (in base 10) to a binary number by adding up powers of two.